Optimality-Based Control Space Reduction for Infinite-Dimensional Control Spaces

-In this section, we provide an error representation for the error in the optimal function value based on \cite{ran}, in which the error terms, which depend on the control space reduction, vanish (see \eqref{eq:val_error_repr}).
+In this section, we provide an error representation for the error in the optimal value function based on \cite{ran}, in which the error terms, which depend on the control-space reduction, vanish (see \eqref{eq:val_error_repr}).

 We introduce the space $\calX\coloneqq W(0,T) \times L^2(0,T;U) \times W(0,T)$ endowed with the standard product topology.
 In addition, the Lagrange function $L$ is given by

 for $x=(y,u,p)\in \calX$.
 Let $\bar u\in U$ be the optimal solution to \eqref{SubEq2}, $\bar y=y(\bar u)$ the associated optimal state (that is, $\bar y$ solves \eqref{eq:FOM_PDE} for $u=\bar u$) and $\bar p=p(\bar y)$ the associated optimal adjoint (that is, $\bar p$ solves \eqref{eq:FOMadjoint} for $y=\bar y$).
 We set $\bar x=(\bar y,\bar u, \bar p)\in \calX$.
 The {\FOM} optimality system \eqref{eq:FOM_PDE} for $u=\bar u$, \eqref{eq:FOM_optcond}, and \eqref{eq:FOMadjoint} for $y=\bar y$, can be compactly written as